Survival against the odds, the courage to follow your own

 path, the determination to never give up, the ability to find solutions where

-others only see problems, a loyalty to those around you and a sense of what’s
+others only see problems and a sense of what’s

 important in life – these are the characteristics that for over 300 years have